codicevitae/python-pi/Week_2/Lesson_4/README.md

 # Expressions and Arithmetic

 ## Goal
-The goal of this lesson is understand what expressions are, how they are different from statements, and how they can cause different kinds of errors.
+The goal of this lesson is understand what expressions are and how they are different from statements.

 ## Objectives
-- The student will be able to identify the arithmetic operators and use them to create valid expressions
+- The student will be able to identify the arithmetic operators and use them to create valid arithmetic expressions

-- The student will be able to identify logical operators and use them to create valid expressions
+- The student will be able to identify relational operators and use them to create valid boolean expressions

 - The student will learn a few string operators and use them to create valid string expressions

-- The student will be able to tell the difference between syntax, runtime, and logic errors

 ## Lesson
 *These concepts will be given interactively, via whiteboard/projector.
 Students can take notes during the discussion.
 Estimated time ~15 minutes.*